-Tennis players must stretch the biceps if they use a two-handed backhand stroke.
-To perform a biceps stretch for both arms at the same time, clasp your hands behind your back and lean a bit forward.
-Turn you hands so your palms face the ground.
-Slowly raise your arms until you feel your biceps tighten.
-Hold the stretch for 10 seconds and then lower your arms.
-Repeat the movement at least three times to thoroughly stretch your biceps.
+The forearm stroke and two-handed backhand stroke both utilize the biceps, among other muscle groups.
+To stretch both biceps at the same time, clasp your hands behind your back with your palms together and lean forward.
+Straighten and rotate your arms so that your palms face downward.
+Slowly raise your arms up until you feel your biceps tighten.
+Hold the stretch for 20 to 30 seconds before lowering your arms.

-To perform a single-arm triceps stretch, stand up and place your right arm behind your head with your palm on your upper back.
-Reach over your head and place your left hand on your right elbow, then slowly pull the elbow down to stretch the triceps muscle of your right arm.
-Hold the stretch for 10 seconds, then reverse the position of your arms to stretch the left triceps muscle.
-Repeat the stretch three times with each arm.
+The triceps, located at the back of the upper arm, are important muscles for tennis players as they provide support for both the shoulder and the elbow.
+The triceps play a role in the serve, overhead, backhand and volley.
+To perform a single-arm triceps stretch, place your right arm behind your head with your palm touching your upper back.
+With your left arm, reach over your head and place your left hand on your right elbow.
+Slowly pull the elbow down, stretching the triceps of your right arm.
+After holding for 10 seconds, switch positions to stretch the left triceps.
+Repeat the stretch in both arms three times.